Participate in our Quick Poll: Child with an IEP Sent Home From School

 Election Day Hotline: 866-OUR-VOTE - The Disability Vote Project advises voters to call their local Board of Elections before Election Day to find the location of polling places and their accessibility features.
 Election Day is Tuesday, November 2, 2004.
 The Vote Project notes that colleagues in the civil rights community have set up a toll-free Election Day hotline.
 This hotline is now staffed and, in addition to logging complaints, the civil rights organizations have law students and attorneys who can provide assistance on Election Day.

 The American Association of Persons with Disabilities sent the candidates for President a questionnaire about disability issues in general.
-Read the questions and the candidates responses.

 True Reform Calls For a Plan - America's greatest promise is its simplest: the opportunity for all of our children to fulfill their God-given potential.
 Nothing is more critical to that promise than education.